 GSA Grants come in a few different flavors.
 Each flavor has its own per-grant limit that was designed to ensure maximum availability to the Graduate Student population.

-If a graduate student is traveling to a conference, symposium, congress, workshop, session, meeting, round-table discussion or other type of academic forum they may apply for a travel grant.
-Travel grants are typically approved either for up to $1000.00 if a student is presenting work at the conference or up to $250.00 if only attending.
+If a graduate student is traveling to a conference, symposium, congress, workshop, session, meeting, round-table discussion or other type of academic forum they may apply for a Conference Grant.
+Conference Grants are typically approved for up to $750.00 if a student is presenting work at the conference or up to $250.00 if only attending the conference.

-Students must be enrolled in a graduate program at UMBC and paying graduate fees for the semester funds were requested.
+Students must be enrolled in a graduate program at UMBC during the semester funds were requested.

 Up to $250 reimbursement